One Act play festival OUTDOORS!

 Artists' Exchange - Outdoor Lot Next to 50 Rolfe Square

 Thurs, Fri, Saturday - Doors open at 5pm

 Sunday - Doors open at 12pm

-The One Act Play Festival (OAPF) is an all-inclusive community theater event celebrating creative collaboration of playwrights, actors, musicians, visual artists, and technical theater artists.
+The One Act Play Festival (OAPF) is an all-inclusive community theater event celebrating creative collaboration of playwrights, actors, and theater artists.
 First formed in 2006, the festival enriches and entertains the Cranston and Rhode Island communities.

 ABOUT THE FESTIVAL!